foundry-vtt-community/wiki.js/setup/linux-installation.md

 >This guide requires Debian 11 or CentOS 8 based distributions or higher.
 Using lower versions may not function properly. {.is-info}

-## Getting Help
-If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.

-Troubleshooting assistance for this guide can be found on the official Foundry Discord.
-Copy the link from the specific step number (ie: C5) you are having difficulty with and then post in the **#install-and-connection** channel on the [Foundry Discord](https://discord.gg/6BzyC7swej).

 # B. User and General System Setup
 ## Objective

 At the end of this section, you will have a non-root user setup to run Foundry as well as the necessary software to run Foundry managed behind a reverse proxy.

 >This section assumes that you are connected via terminal to your linux server.
-This can be either through direct local access to a terminal or through ssh. {.is-info}
+This can be either throught direct local access to a terminal or through ssh. {.is-info}

 >How to connect to your server is out of scope for this guide.
 You should have terminal access if you installed linux on a local pc, or if you are using a cloud VPS/VM provider then review their documentation for how to get `ssh` or `terminal` access to your instance. {.is-info}